ViburPLP/Admission-and-Discharge-Managing/README.md

+About this project/ system- read throuh for a rough idea of how this works.

 HTML Downloader Extension
 Purpose and Functionality: this is designed to download HTML files from a specified folder for later processing by the spider.
 Its primary purpose is to serve as a pre-processing step, ensuring that the necessary HTML files are available for scraping.